-Follow these steps to perform a home water audit
+Follow these steps to learn how to read your meter and perform a home water audit.

 Begin by making sure no water is being used inside or outside your home.
 Make sure your drip system, evaporative cooler, water softener, ice maker, reverse osmosis system, automatic pool fill, etc. are not running.